Red Sox vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in three of their past 10 games and have won two of those contests.
+- The Red Sox have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.

-- In their last 10 games with a total, the Red Sox and their opponents have failed to hit the over eight times.
+- In their last 10 games with a total, the Red Sox and their opponents are 2-7-1 when it comes to hitting the over.

 Red Sox Betting Records & Stats

-- The Red Sox have won 11 of the 19 games they were favored on the moneyline this season (57.9%).
+- The Red Sox are 11-9 in games they were listed as the moneyline favorite (winning 55% of those games).

-- Boston has not played a game with moneyline odds of -185 or shorter.
+- Boston has ynot played as moneyline favorites of -175 or shorter.

-- The Red Sox have a 64.9% chance to win this contest based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Red Sox a 63.6% chance to win.

-- Boston has had an over/under set by bookmakers 52 times, and have combined with opponents to go over the total in 30 of those games (30-20-2).
+- Boston has played in 53 games with set over/under, and have combined with opponents to go over the total 31 times (31-20-2).

+- The Red Sox have collected a 1-3-0 record against the spread this season (covering just 25% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.